Kraneo/C/pia/README.md

 ### After Use a Function
 When you finish using a function, the program will ask you if you want to continue.
 If you want to continue just press number 1, but if you want to leave press number 2.

-## Demo
-If you want to see demonstration of how this program works click [here](https://www.youtube.com/watch?v=enOsz2AGQrg) and you will see a video using and testing this program.

 ## Compiling
 If you have already read and understand how the program works download the next files from my project folder: